-Dividends on Dividend Bearing Shares and interest rebates due to any Member may be placed to the credit of their share balance, and shall be so placed in any case where there is any money due by them to the Credit Union whether as a borrower, guarantor or otherwise in excess of their shareholding in the Credit Union unless the application of such dividend and/or interest rebate would increase their shareholding in the Credit Union to an amount exceeding the maximum shareholding permitted by Rule 26
+Dividends on Dividend Bearing Shares and interest rebates due to any Member may be placed to the credit of their share balance, and shall be so placed in any case where there is any money due by them to the Credit Union whether as a borrower, guarantor or otherwise in excess of their shareholding in the Credit Union unless the application of such dividend and/or interest rebate would increase their shareholding in the Credit Union to an amount exceeding the maximum shareholding permitted by Rule 23.

-Where a Member’s total shareholdings consequently exceed the limit then the Member will be notified in writing asking him/her to bring his/her total share balance to within the limit applicable at the time within one month of the date of the letter.
+Where a Member’s total shareholdings consequently exceed the limit then the Member will be notified in writing asking them to bring their total share balance to within the limit applicable at the time within one month of the date of the letter.
 In the event that no arrangements have been made, the Board will authorise the payment of the excess by cheque to the last known address of the Member.

 MEMBERS’ MEETINGS